 Effective on Jan.
 1, 2019, California recently amended regulations sections 25137-1 and 17951-4 to address the apportionment and allocation of income from partnership interests owned by corporate partners.
-Section 25137-1 addresses unitary corporations included in a combined report that conduct business in and outside California, and which own interests in partnerships which also conduct business in and outside California.
+Section 25137-1 addresses unitary corporations included in a combined report that conduct business in and outside California, and which own interests in partnerships that also conduct business in and outside California.
 Section 17951-4 addresses nonresidents and part-year residents who own interests in partnerships that conduct business in and outside California.

 Significant changes to the regulations are as follows:

 - The amendments provide for the apportionment and allocation rules to include lower-tier partnerships that are held indirectly by a corporate partner, stating that the partner is subject to the rules when holding ownership of “a partnership that itself owns an interest, directly or indirectly, in one or more other partnerships”

 - The determination of whether an item of income is apportionable business income or allocable nonbusiness income is made at the partnership level based on the trade or business of the partnership.
 Corporate partners conducting a business that is not considered unitary with the partnership must now treat the distributive share of business income from the partnership as from a separate trade or business of the corporate partner, not nonbusiness income

 - Clarification that the term “interest in the partnership” is determined by the partner’s “interest in profits of the partnership”

 - Nonresident partners conducting a unitary business with a partnership must apportion business income at the partner level